Robot Wrecks

 Robot Wrecks is a 1941 Our Gang short comedy film directed by Edward Cahn.
-It was the 200th Our Gang short released (201st episode, 112th talking short, 113th talking episode, and 32nd MGM-produced episode).
+It was the 200th Our Gang short to be released.

 Plot

 Slicker sells the Our Gang kids some "invisible rays," with which they hope to power their homemade mechanical robot.
 Miracle of miracles, the robot not only begins to move, but actually performs several of the gang's household chores.
 In truth, the robot is being manipulated by Slicker's cohort Boxcar, but the kids do not learn this until their rampaging mechanical man nearly lays waste to the entire neighborhood.